 2. Avoid the front desk or handling key cards by using app-based mobile check-ins, virtual keys, and digital checkouts wherever available.
 Many properties don’t require that you stop by the front desk to check out.
 Consider calling down from your room prior to checkout and having your invoice sent to your email.
 Many properties offer these services and you can use them to your advantage.

-- Wipe down key areas of your hotel room: While the housekeeping staff are doing everything they can to keep your room clean and sanitized between guests, you can’t be too careful.
-We recommend traveling with cleaning wipes so you can wipe down key touchpoints in your room – including door handles, light switches, thermostat, phone, TV remote control, dining menus, desk and more… anywhere you’re going to be touching.
-And remember to frequently wash your hands and regularly use hand sanitizer, even while in your room.
+3. Wipe down key areas of your hotel room.
+While the housekeeping staff is doing everything they can to keep your room clean and sanitized between guests, you can’t be too careful.
+We recommend traveling with cleaning wipes so you can wipe down key touchpoints in your room – including door handles, light switches, the thermostat, phone, TV remote control, dining menus, desk, and more – anywhere you’re going to be touching.
+And remember to regularly wash your hands and use hand sanitizer, even while in your room.

-- Remove any bedding that can’t easily be washed.
+4. Consider removing any bedding that can’t easily be washed.
 Most hotels are in the habit of triple-sheeting the beds so they can easily wash all the bedding between guests.
 If your hotel has a bedspread or blanket, consider removing this from the bed so you aren’t in contact with an article that isn’t washed as frequently.

 5. Limit your exposure to other hotel guests by spending as little time as possible in the property’s public spaces.
 You may want to opt for room service over hotel buffets when you can.
 And wherever you’re eating, always thoroughly wash or sanitize your hands immediately before you eat.
 But retain a sense of perspective – decent, responsible hotels will be taking extra precautions and following best practices, so you shouldn’t feel completely confined to your room.